Elena Radionova: 2016–17 season

 Radionova's Grand Prix assignments for the 2016–17 season, her first event was at the 2016 Rostelecom Cup where she finished second in both the short and free skating, winning the silver medal overall behind teammate Anna Pogorilaya.
-Then in her next event at the 2016 Cup of China, Radionova finished second at the short program and won the free skating, winning the gold medal with a total of 205.90 points qualifying to her fourth consecutive Grand Prix Final, to be held in December in Marseilles, France.
+Then in her next event at the 2016 Cup of China, Radionova finished second at the short program and won the free skating, winning the gold medal with a total of 205.90 points qualifying to her fourth consecutive Grand Prix Final, to be held in December in Marseille, France.

 Radionova participated in the 2017 Winter Universiade in Almaty, Kazakhstan from 1 to 5 February.
 She finished first in both the short and the long programs, with a total of 196.61 points earning her the gold medal.

 On 28 April 2017, it was reported that Radionova would train under Elena Buianova under the same club in CSKA.
 Her split with her former coach Goncharenko was amicable.